robcarver17/pysystemtrade/docs/backtesting.md

 ## Configuration options

 Below is a list of all configuration options for the system.
-The 'Yaml' section shows how they appear in a yaml file.
+The 'Yaml' section shows how they appear in a YAML file.
 The 'python' section shows an example of how you'd modify a config object in memory having first created it, like this:

 ```python